BenOrourkeGriffith/Prototybe-part-A/index.md

 ![Image](a11.JPG)

+I am still testing how i want the ball to interact with the timer.
+Here i am tinkering with how ill have my ball be detected when i make the maze.
+I am using the time gate setup to see if the call interacts as i want it or if i need other materials i.e. Copper tape.

 ![Image](a12.JPG)

+This code is my first attempt at creating code that will pick up when the ball rolls over the conductors.
+When the microbit is triggered the arrow changes direction pointing to where it wants the ball to travel next.

 ## Design process discussion ##
 *Discuss your process in getting to this point, particularly with reference to aspects of the Double Diamond design methodology or other relevant design process.*